A Timber Landmark

 Timber in its purest form, from structure to surface: High-quality timber products define this elegant residential building, fully dedicated to the natural material.

 On a hill above Innsbruck (Tyrol), we planned a modern villa in a spectacular location in close collaboration with the client.
-As an expression of the highest material expertise, the building skillfully showcases wood.
-The long-term rentable residential property was designed with a clear design language and sustainable execution.
+The building skillfully showcases wood as the expression of the highest material competence.
+Designed for long-term rental, the residential property embodies a clear design language and sustainable execution.

-Brushed silver fir shapes the appearance of the villa inside and out.
-This creates a warm, natural atmosphere which is complemented in the interior by selectively integrated oak and travertine natural stone.
-This material composition and craftsmanship stand for simplicity and durability.
+Brush-finished silver fir shapes the appearance of the villa both inside and out.
+This creates a warm, natural atmosphere which is complemented indoors by selectively used oak and travertine natural stone.
+This material composition and artisanal precision stand for simplicity and durability.
 Light accents emphasize the effect of the wood and highlight the spatial depth.
-For the load-bearing structure, floors, ceilings and walls, as well as other surfaces, elements from the Binderholz production, such as BBS panels, BSH beams, and 3-layer panels, were used.
-Concrete and steel were only used where structurally necessary.
-The emphasis on high sustainability of the building is evident not only in the choice of materials, but also in the Building Services Engineering: With a heat pump, photovoltaic system, and residential ventilation, efficient energy supply is ensured.
+For the support structure, floors, ceilings, walls, and other surfaces, elements from the Binderholz production were used, such as BBS panels, LVL beams, and 3-layer panels.
+Concrete and steel were only used when statically necessary.
+The emphasis on the building's high sustainability is reflected not only in the choice of materials but also in the Building Services Engineering: with a heat pump, photovoltaic system, and residential ventilation, an efficient energy supply is ensured.
+The solid wood elements as heat and moisture stores also create a comfortable and balanced indoor climate in every season.

 Stefan Köll, Head Architect at ATP architects engineers in Innsbruck.